We may earn money or products from the companies mentioned in this post.

 Here is my review regarding the range of gear suitable for cold water diving:

 There are a number of liveaboard diving and adventure cruises to the Galapagos Islands.
-Here are my review and a link to one of the liveaboards.
+Here is my review and a link to one of the liveaboards.

 Selected Galapagos Dive Sites